Hochfrequenz/WannaBeeClient.net/README.md

 # AhbichtClient.NET
 A client to use features of the Python library [AHBicht](https://github.com/Hochfrequenz/ahbicht) in the .NET universe.
 For this library to work you need a backend, that exposes AHBicht features via a REST API.
-This backend is available free of charge but without warranty by Hochfrequenz (based on Azure Functions).
+This backend is available on the public internet, free of charge but without warranty by Hochfrequenz (based on Azure Functions).
-Or you can host it yourself like any other microservice.
+But you can host it yourself like any other microservice.
 Hochfrequenz can provide you with a standalone Docker image; Contact [@JoschaMetze](https://github.com/joschametze) (`joscha.metze+ahbicht@hochfrequenz.de`).

 ## Installation